spectrocloud/librarium/packages/docs/content/10-audit-logs.md

 Use Amazon’s unique resource identifier- ARN, to validate the AWS account for pushing the Audit log trails from Spectro Cloud console.

 * Stream Optional
-* Confirm the informations to complete the audit trail creation wizard.
+* Confirm the information to complete the audit trail creation wizard.
 * The audit trail could be edited and deleted using the kebab menu.